isam-ahmed0/sickoloader-for-bepinex/README.md

 ### Step 2: Sickomenu setup

-Download and extract [SickoMenu](https://github.com/g0aty/SickoMenu/releases) and copy just SickoMenu.dll and paste it in among us folder.
+Download and extract [SickoMenu](https://github.com/g0aty/SickoMenu/releases) and copy just SickoMenu.dll **⚠ Dont copy or add version.dll** and paste it in among us folder.
+**⚠ Dont copy or add version.dll in the among us folder**

 ### Step 3: Loader